 The rebel barons had had enough, and John was forced to agree to their terms.
 Magna Carta, a charter of rights which said inter alia that the king must obey the law, was signed in the water meadow at Runnymede on the banks of the Thames.
 There is some debate surrounding the choice of venue.
 Simplistically, the site was part way between the royal castle at Windsor and the barons’ base at Staines, and it was a place where any surprise attack from either side would be unlikely to succeed.

-However, although Magna Carta is always associated with Runnymede and 1215, neither side adhered to its contents, and Pope Innocent III annulled it, leading to the First Barons’ War (1215-17).
+However, although Magna Carta is always associated with Runnymede and 1215, neither side adhered to its contents, and in fact Pope Innocent III annulled it, leading to the First Barons’ War (1215-17).
 After John’s death in 1216, the regency government of young Henry III re-issued it, removing some of its more radical content.
 This document formed part of the peace settlement at the conclusion of the war.

-The Great Charter, as it is sometimes known, was re-issued by Henry III in 1225, and by Edward I in 1297.
+The Great Charter, as it is sometimes known, was re-issued by Henry III in 1225, and again by Edward I in 1297.
 The later version is still on the statute book although most of the articles have been repealed.

 Although Magna Carta dealt with specific issues between the king and the barons, it acquired a general iconic status in later centuries, influencing America’s founding fathers, among others, when formulating laws concerning the rights of the common man.
-Its importance to the American legal system was indicated when the American Bar Association erected the Magna Carta Memorial at Runnymede in 1957.
+Its importance to the American legal system was signified when the American Bar Association erected the Magna Carta Memorial at Runnymede in 1957.

 The English Reformation in the 1530s led to concerns about possible invasion from Catholic Europe, and Henry VIII built five blockhouses to protect the Thames estuary, supplementing the forts and other defences along the Channel coast.
 They were sited at West and East Tilbury, Higham, Milton and Gravesend.